 Cross/rest is intended for the runner to do cross training such as swimming, easy biking, or easy weight lifting (light weights and high repetitions).
 Cross training does not include running.
 If the runner needs a rest day, this can be used as a total rest day.
-If the runner feels they need some more running, then a Mile Run of not more than four to five miles can be substituted.
+If the runner feels they need some more running, then a Mile Run of not more than two to three easy miles can be substituted.